adonisjs/legacy.adonisjs.com/docs/docs/guides/01-basics/01-quick-start.md

 Welcome to AdonisJS!
 The guides are designed to help you get up and running with AdonisJS, even if this is your first time using it.
 Couple of points to note, before we get started.

 - The guides only covers the topics which are ready and shipped for the v5 preview release.
-- The code examples are in Typescript, so we expect you to have some familarity with it.
+- The code examples are in TypeScript, so we expect you to have some familarity with it.

 [note]
 The core of the framework under the preview release is quite stable and ready for production use.
 It's just that some of the old AdonisJS packages are not migrated to work with new core.